major/rhel7stig-sphinx/doc/source/medium.rst

 Check to see if USB mass storage is disabled with the following command:

-#grep -i usb-storage /etc/modprobe.d/*
+# grep usb-storage /etc/modprobe.d/blacklist.conf

-install usb-storage /bin/true
+blacklist usb-storage

-If the command does not return any output, and use of USB storage devices is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.
+If the command does not return any output or the output is not "blacklist usb-storage", and use of USB storage devices is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~